stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (sbagdi-stat6250): Which statement differentiates between concatenation and interleaving?
 - *Answer* (sbagdi-stat6250): BY statement differentiates between concatenation and interleaving.
 - Question(pcheng14-stat6250):When shoudl we merge the data sets?
+- *Answer* (sbagdi-stat6250): When the observations from two or more data sets are to be combined into a new data set based on the value of the common variable, data sets are merged.
 - Question (tbishaw-stat6250): What is the code format to renaming a variable in SAS?
 - Answer (tbishaw-stat6250): RENAME=(old-variable-name=new-variable-name)
 - Question (nshrivastava2-stat6250): What is the difference between Interleaving and Conacatenate dataset?